hyperledger/indy-hipe/text/protocol-discovery/README.md

 If more than one key matches a query, do not always return them in alphabetical order or version order.
 If you do return them in order, do not always return them in ascending order.

+##### Consider adding some spurious details.

+If a query could match multiple message families, then occasionally you might add some made-up message family names as matches.
+If a regex allows multiple versions of a protocol, then sometimes you might use some made-up *versions*.
+And sometimes not.
+(Doing this too aggressively might reveal your agent implementation, so use sparingly.)

 ##### Vary how you query, too.